norvig/paip-lisp/README.md

 # Other resources

 * I wrote a [retrospective](http://norvig.com/Lisp-retro.html) on the book.
-* There is a nice [Python version](https://github.com/dhconnelly/paip-python) of the code, by Georgia Tech.
+* There is a nice [Python version](https://github.com/dhconnelly/paip-python) of the code, by Daniel Connelly at Georgia Tech, supervised by Ashok Goel.